cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

   and includes necessary prime-order subgroup checks when receiving attacker-controlled values over the wire.
 This specification instantiates the prime-order group used for 3DH using prime-order groups based on elliptic curves, as described in
-  {{I-D.irtf-cfrg-voprf, Section 2.1}}.
-This specification also delegates OPRF group choice and operations to {{!I-D.irtf-cfrg-voprf}}.
+  {{RFC9497, Section 2.1}}.
+This specification also delegates OPRF group choice and operations to {{!RFC9497}}.
 As such, the prime-order group as used in the OPRF and 3DH as specified in this document both adhere to the requirements as
   {{JKX18}}.
 - {{JKX18}} specified DH-OPRF (see Appendix B) to instantiate the OPRF functionality in the protocol.
 A critical part of DH-OPRF is the hash-to-group operation, which was not instantiated in the original analysis.
   However, the requirements for this operation were included.
-This specification instantiates the OPRF functionality based on the {{I-D.irtf-cfrg-voprf}}, which is identical to the DH-OPRF functionality in {{JKX18}} and, concretely, uses the hash-to-curve functions in {{?I-D.irtf-cfrg-hash-to-curve}}.
-All hash-to-curve methods in {{I-D.irtf-cfrg-hash-to-curve}} are compliant with the requirement in {{JKX18}}, namely, that the output be a member of the prime-order group.
+This specification instantiates the OPRF functionality based on the {{RFC9497}}, which is identical to the DH-OPRF functionality in {{JKX18}} and, concretely, uses the hash-to-curve functions in {{?RFC9380}}.
+All hash-to-curve methods in {{RFC9380}} are compliant with the requirement in {{JKX18}}, namely, that the output be a member of the prime-order group.
 - {{JKX18}} and {{I-D.krawczyk-cfrg-opaque-03}} both used HMQV as the AKE for the protocol.
 However, this document fully specifies 3DH instead of HMQV